AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/index.md

 ---
-group: ui-components-guide
-subgroup: components
-title: WYSIWYG component
+title: WYSIWYG component | Commerce Frontend Development
-menu_title: WYSIWYG component
+description:
 ---

+# WYSIWYG component

 The WYSIWYG component is an [adapter](https://glossary.magento.com/adapter) for [TinyMCE](https://www.tiny.cloud/) that integrates an editor instance with the [form component](form.html).
 It expects a complete [widget](https://glossary.magento.com/widget) declaration in the `content` option, which should contain both [markup](https://glossary.magento.com/markup) and the script responsible for creating the editor's instance.